DyogenIBENS/SCORPIOS/doc/output_advanced.rst

 Comprehensive list of orthologs
 --------------------------------
-The **orthology relationships** between genes of **duplicated species and outgroup** are stored in a single file, whose name starts with :code:`OrthoTable_`, and located inside the :code:`Families/` sub-folder.
+The **orthology relationships** between genes of **duplicated species and outgroup** are stored in a single file, whose name starts with :code:`Homologs_`, and located inside the :code:`Families/` sub-folder.
 This table retains all gene copies since the ingroup/outgroup speciation node, as well as any other homologs with a loosely similar syntenic context.

 In the example run, one such file is:

- :code:`SCORPiOs_example/Families/OrthoTable_Salmonidae_Esox.lucius_0`.
+ :code:`SCORPiOs_example/Families/Homologs_Salmonidae_Esox.lucius_0`.

 The three first columns of the file describe outgroup genes (chromosome, index of the gene on the chromosome, gene name).
 Other columns gives the predicted orthologous genes in duplicated species, with the same information.